intrahealth/client-registry-docs/docs/algos.md

 # Intro to Algorithms

+**This site is deprecated.
+Please visit the latest docs at:[https://intrahealth.github.io/client-registry/](https://intrahealth.github.io/client-registry/)**

 Algorithms can be deterministic, fuzzy, probabilistic, or a combination of approaches; most include some element of automatic matching plus human review.
 No perfect algorithm currently exists [^1].
 Typically, the creator(s) of the client registry will agree on the appropriate threshold to determine a "match" and this may need to be recalibrated over time.

 ## Approaches